Corporate Volunteering

 Interested?

-Please submit the volunteering enquiry form (at the top right of this page), or contact Mirran Trimble at the Edinburgh & Lothians Greenspace Trust on 0131 445 4025 or mirran@elgt.org.uk to find out about current opportunities or tell us about your specific requirements – we can be flexible!
+Please submit the volunteering enquiry form (at the top right of this page), or contact Mirran Trimble at the Edinburgh & Lothians Greenspace Trust on 0131 445 4025 or mirran@elgt.org.uk to find out about current opportunities or tell us about your specific requirements.

 Testimonials